Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 #### **Profanity**
 - Only one sample left.
 Now move your lazy ass at least <$speciesRange> meters for the next colony.
+- Second sample in the bag.
+Now march your ass at least<$speciesRange> meters more before I revoke your coffee privileges.

 ---